 Hockey players utilize rotational power and strength to improve their shot power, agility, and body-checking impact.

 But it’s not just how powerful you can generate this type of movement pattern.
 It’s also about how conditioned you are in this movement pattern to keep these elements strong for all three periods (even if you’re shorthanded).

 If you have just been doing traditional “in a straight line” type of exercises for your conditioning and you have never included a rotational focus, you are missing a big piece of the hockey performance pie.

 A – Split squat jumps – 8 x 2 per side [25 secs rest]

 B – Backpedal sprints – 10 x 15 yd (backpedal 5 yds to start line then sprint to 10 yd line) – [25 secs rest]

-A3 – Side plank x 30 secs per side
+D3 – Side plank x 30 secs per side [2 mins rest]

-Speed training is very different than conditioning training even though the exercise prescription is very similar.
+Speed training is very different from conditioning training, even though the exercise prescription is similar.

 Aerobic Conditioning Training For Hockey